 Chemoprophylaxis used to start 2 weeks before the trip by taking chloroquine once per week, if you travelled to an area where there is no chloroquine-resistant P. falciparum.
-Mefloquine was used instead of chloroquine for those areas where these resistant strains are present.
-This regime had to be followed until 4 weeks after your return home.
-This prophylaxis was not 100% and close observation after your return home was warranted, particularly if the travel destination was to a country that is heavily infested with malaria (Ref.
+Doctors used mefloquine instead of chloroquine for those areas where these resistant strains are present.
+The traveler coming back from a malaria infested region had to take this drug regime until 4 weeks after the return home.
+But this prophylaxis was not 100% safe and close observation after your return home was warranted, particularly if the travel destination was to a country that is heavily infested with malaria (Ref.
 1, p.
 1241).

-A new antimalarial drug has been added to the list, Malarone.
+The FDA allowed a new antimalarial to the list, Malarone.
 This is a combination of two antimalarials, Atovaquone and Proguanil, which work in concert.
 Since 1996 more than 35 countries have approved this drug for malaria treatment in people weighing more than 22 lbs. (=11 kg).
-It has also been approved for malaria prophylaxis in people weighing more than 88 lbs. (=40 kg).
+The medication got approval for malaria prophylaxis in people weighing more than 88 lbs. (=40 kg).